Lightstreamer/Lightstreamer-kafka-connector/README.md

 Before running the Connector plugin from a Kafka Connect deployment, you first need to deploy a Proxy Adapter into the Lightstreamer server instance:

 1. Create a directory within `LS_HOME/adapters` (choose whatever name you prefer, for example `kafka-connect-proxy`).

 2. Copy the sample [`adapters.xml`](./kafka-connector-project/config/kafka-connect-proxy/adapters.xml) file to the `kafka-connect-proxy` directory.

 3. Edit the file as follows:

    - Update the `id` attribute of the `adapters_conf` root tag.
-This settings has the same role of the already documented [Kafka Connector Identifier](#adapter_confid---kafka-connector-identifier)
+This settings has the same role of the already documented [Kafka Connector Identifier](#adapter_confid---kafka-connector-identifier).

-   - Update the name attribute of the data_provider tag.
-This settings has the same role of the already documented [Kafka Connection Name](#data_providername---kafka-connection-name)
+   - Update the `name` attribute of the data_provider tag.
+This settings has the same role of the already documented [Kafka Connection Name](#data_providername---kafka-connection-name).

-   - Update the parameter `request_reply_port` with the listening TCP port:
+   - Update the `request_reply_port` parameter with the listening TCP port:

      ```xml
      <param name="request_reply_port">6661</param>
      ```

    - If authentication is required:

-     - Set the `auth` parameter to `Y`
+     - Set the `auth` parameter to `Y`:

        ```xml
        <param name="auth">Y</param>
        ```

      - Add the following parameters with the selected credential settings:

        ```xml
        <param name="auth.credentials.1.user">USERNAME</param>
        <param name="auth.credentials.1.password">PASSWORD</param>